Puneethv1357/EDP-0-to-ML/README.md

 ![Class distribution](https://github.com/Puneethv1357/EDP-0-to-ML/blob/86409d940b51f171b79001fdcbe24773f5276487/images/emotion%20class%20distribution.png)

 This concludes the preprocessing of the datasetr that we choose .
-Shout out to [Daksh singh](https://github.com/D0905-ux)
+Shout out to Daksh singh his github repo is [here](https://github.com/D0905-ux) do check it out